krishnasrinivas/spark-benchmarks/README.md

 implementation.

-The purpose of this suite is to help users to stress different scenarios of Spark combined with a distributed file system (HDFS, Alluxio, etc), regardless of whether it runs on Mesos, YARN or Spark Standalone.
+The purpose of this suite is to help users to stress different scenarios of Spark combined with a distributed file system (MinIO, HDFS, Alluxio, etc), regardless of whether it runs on Mesos, YARN or Spark Standalone.
 Moreover, it enables an exhaustive study and comparision for different platform and hardware setups, sizing tuning and system optimizations, making easier the evaluation of their performance implications and the identification of bottlenecks.